Monday

 Holy Cow!
 FBA refunds customer a year later?

-Normal Amazon sellers have an added level of protection - customers cannot request a refund, do a credit card chargeback, or leave negative feedback after 90 days.
+Normal Amazon sellers have an added level of protection - customers have 30 days to request a return or refund, and only 90 days to leave negative feedback or do a credit card chargeback.

 However, sellers give up these rights under FBA.
 Today, we learned of a customer who read the book ELEVEN MONTHS after receiving it (yes, 11 months) ... didn't enjoy the book, and requested a refund.

-FBA granted the refund without consulting the seller (they never do), and took the money out of the seller's account to refund the customer.
+FBA granted the refund without consulting the seller (they never do).

-The good news is that this particular book was under $5.
-The bad news is, there is no limit to what FBA can do to your account - hold funds, issue refunds, not restock your returned items, etc.
+The good news is that they credited the seller for the cost of the book ($3.99).
+But this is bad for the seller: First, there is no limit to what FBA can do to your account - hold funds, issue refunds, not restock your returned items, etc. They don't have to credit the seller.

 Anonymous said...